Dear prospective applicant:

 professional development activities.
 These sessions will focus on conveying

-the skills and knowledge needed to apply to, gain admission to, and succeed
+the skills and knowledge needed to succeed as graduate school applicants,

 The summer will be punctuated by three all-day field trips to nearby points